ike9000e/Xinput-Modkey/readme.md

 	In current version, configuration must be done manually, by editing configuration INI file.
 Please see self documented "documented_xinput_modkey.ini" file.

+	When made changes to the INI, configuration can be updated by pressing the reset hotkey.
+By default it is set to:

+		Left shoulder + Right shoulder + Back + Y

+	Can be changed or disabled by using the following INI variable:

+		szReinitHotkey = LSh+RSh+BACK+Y

 	Filter DLL is a windows module file that needs to be attached to the target process durning its startup.
 This is the module that, once configured, works independently by starting itself every